waskronos/sadstars/README.md

 # sadstars
-A mistake and one last chance
+A mistake and my feeble attempt to apologise

 A personal project.